pie chart

 • Phyrexian Arena: dependable draw for a small price.

-• Reanimate: recurs a creature from anywhere at the cost of some life; can be used to get back something from my own graveyard, or steal a creature from someone else’s.
+• Reanimate: recurs a creature from anywhere at the cost of some life; can be used to get back something from the graveyard, or steal a creature from someone else’s.

-• Rhystic Study: you either pay spell-casting tax, or I get to draw.
+• Rhystic Study: you either pay spell-casting tax, or this deck gets to draw.

-• Shadow of the Enemy: your cemetery just became my playground.
+• Shadow of the Enemy: your cemetery just became this deck’s playground.

 • Wrexial, the Risen Deep: very hard to block, steals non-permanents out your yard like nothing else.